HaoyuCreate/Lane-segmentation-for-Automous-Driving/README.md

-# Lane-segmentation-for-Automous-driving
+# Lane-segmentation-for-Automous-Driving
 Object Detection, espcially for lanes in traffic scenerios.
-The project will be uploaded soon
+## The project will be uploaded soon!